t0-ot/Amelia-Announcer-for-TF2/README.md

 <img align=right src="https://static.wikia.nocookie.net/axl-univers-world/images/c/c9/Smol_Ame.png" />

-## ⚠️ **WARNING** ⚠️ This is the Experimental branch this branch doesn't have lines at the moment, but it may have soon.
+## ⚠️ **WARNING** ⚠️ This is still in-development as of now there aren't any custom ame lines just yet.

-This is the Experimental branch, lines are pulled from Amelia's VODs instead of paladins, this branch maybe scraped due to the difficulty, but we'll see.
+# About

+This is an announcer mod for tf2 that replaces the default administrator voice with Amelia Watson.

-  - ## `What to expect? / Features`
+  - ## What to expect? / Features
     - General Resp (Setup, End, Overtime Etc...)
     - Payload
     - Control Point